 According to Molecular Phylogenetics and Evolution, although the parrot trade thrived worldwide, New World parrots differed from Old World parrots.

-In looks, behavior, and genes, parrots from South and Central America had many advantages.
-Pirate ships would acquire parrots during raids of merchant vessels in the New World.
+Parrots from South and Central America had many advantages in looks, behavior, and genes.
+Pirate ships would acquire parrots during raids of merchant’s vessels in the New World.

 Why Do Pirates Have Parrots On Their Shoulders?

 Most pirates didn’t keep parrots on their shoulders, as the stereotype would have us believe.
 This trope comes from the antagonist in Treasure Island, Long John Silver.

 He famously kept his parrot Cap’n Flint on his shoulder.
 The pirate stereotype bloomed from fiction rather than being influenced by fact.

 It’s possible that real pirates walked around with parrots on their shoulders, but not many accounts of this can be found.
 If it did happen, they intended to sell the parrot later, which was often the case with monkeys.